 It has four additional express keys and an SD card slot so you can bring your work without having to bring your computer or HDD.

 The pen has twice as many pressure levels, which is ideal if you like perfect controlled strokes.
-It’s not as budget-friendly as the h610 pro, though.
+It’s not as price-friendly as the h610 pro, though.

 |Huion H610 Pro||Huion 1060 Plus|